ComunidadBioInfo/cdsbsource/content/en/niveles-de-patrocinio.md

 author: ["admin"]
 date: 2018-05-09 16:06:58+00:00
 slug: niveles-de-patrocinio
-title: Sponsorship levels
+title: Become our sponsor
 ---

-If you want to sponsor us please get in touch via [**cdsbmexico@gmail.com**](mailto:cdsbmexico@gmail.com)
+If you want to sponsor us please get in touch: [**cdsbmexico@gmail.com**](mailto:cdsbmexico@gmail.com).
+Thank you!

+### Why you should support us?

+[CDSB](https://comunidadbioinfo.github.io/) and [TIBs](http://congresos.nnb.unam.mx/) are workshops held yearly in Cuernavaca, Morelos, Mexico in a week chosen such that students, faculty, and industry employees across the country are more likely to be able to travel and attend the workshops.
+Workshop participants come from all over the country (and abroad) representing a unique opportunity to reach budding bioinformatics talent from many states without having to travel to them.
+From 2010 to 2019, participants came from an average of 18/32 (56%) different Mexican states and 4 countries, with a mean of 80 students and 49 academia or industry employees per event.
+The workshop organizers and core instructors are seasoned veterans that have received positive reviews from participants across the years.
+By sponsoring these workshops you will have the opportunity to __help train and recruit talent for your institution__.
+The workshops are jointly organized by the [National Bioinformatics Node (NNB in Spanish)](http://www.nnb.unam.mx/) and the [Community of Bioinformatics Software Developers (CDSB in Spanish)](https://comunidadbioinfo.github.io/) with the logistical support by the [Mexican Bioinformatics Network (RMB in Spanish)](https://www.redmexicanadebioinformatica.org/).
+All events follow a [code of conduct](https://comunidadbioinfo.github.io/codigo-de-conducta/) designed to foster a welcoming environment for everyone involved.

+### Sponsor levels

-#### **DIAMOND LEVEL** (*****)
+#### **PLATINUM LEVEL**

-**$100,000 pesos or more**
+**$5,000 USD or more**

-* Recognition as the sole sponsor of one of the workshops from the program, including the opportunity to talk to the participants at the opening and closing ceremonies of the event.

-* You will be able to display your logo as a sponsor in a workshop of your choice.

-* Recognition as a sponsor in two of the promotional items.

-* Recognition as a sponsor in our event website.
+* The option to present directly or show a promotional video for 5 minutes in all of the workshops: [TIB workshops](http://congresos.nnb.unam.mx/) and [CDSB](https://comunidadbioinfo.github.io/).

 * Recognition as a sponsor in the videos made prior to and during the event.

+* A total of two full registrations as a courtesy for any of the workshops of the event.

+* Opportunity to request a blog post written by the event organizers on your website.

+* Includes all items offered to gold level sponsors.

+#### **GOLD LEVEL**

+**$2,500 USD or more**

-* Recognition as a sponsor on our social media.
+* Recognition as a sponsor in a promotional item that will be given to participants.

-* You will allowed to display two exhibition modules during the event.
+* You will be allowed a display exhibition module during the event where you will be able to interact directly with participants during breaks.

-* Five full registrations as a courtesy for any of the workshops of the event.
+* A full registration as a courtesy for any of the workshops of the event.

-* A reserved table for two people during the main social activities of the event.
+* Includes all items offered to silver level sponsors.

-#### **PLATINUM LEVEL** (****)
+#### **SILVER LEVEL**

-**$50,000 - $70,000 pesos**

-* You will be able to display your logo as a sponsor in a workshop of your choice.

-* Recognition as a sponsor in two of the promotional items.
+**$1,000 USD or more**

 * Recognition as a sponsor in our event website.

-* Recognition as a sponsor in the videos made prior to and during the event.

-* Recognition as a sponsor on our social media.

-* You will allowed to display two exhibition modules during the event.

-* Three full registrations as a courtesy for any of the workshops of the event.

-* A reserved table for two people during the main social activities of the event.

-#### **GOLD LEVEL** (***)

-**$20,000 - $30,000 pesos**

-* Recognition as a sponsor in our event website.

-* Recognition as a sponsor in the videos made prior to and during the event.

-* Recognition as a sponsor on our social media.

-* You will allowed to display one exhibition module during the event.

-* One full registration as a courtesy for any of the workshops of the event.

-* A reserved table for two people during the main social activities of the event.

-#### **SILVER LEVEL** (**)

-**$10,000 - $15,000 pesos**

-* Recognition as a sponsor in our event website.

-* Recognition as a sponsor in the videos made prior to and during the event.

-* Recognition as a sponsor on our social media.

-* You will allowed to display one exhibition module during the event.

-* A reserved table for one person during the main social activities of the event.

-#### **BRONCE LEVEL** (*)

-**$3,000 - $5,000 pesos**

-* Recognition as a sponsor in our event website.

-* Recognition as a sponsor in the videos made prior to and during the event.
+* Recognition as a sponsor in all social media posts.

-* A reserved table for one person during the main social activities of the event.
+* Opportunity to distribute a promotional flyer that you provide us in the welcome package of each participant.

 #### **DONATIONS IN KIND**